aperturerobotics/go-kvfile/README.md

 binary search on the key index:

 ```
+Get(): Looks up the value for the given key.
+ReadTo(): Reads the value for the given key to the writer.
+Exists(): Checks if the given key exists in the store.

 ReadIndexEntry(): Reads the index entry at the given index.
 SearchIndexEntry(): Looks up an index entry for the given key.
-Exists(): Checks if the given key exists in the store.
 GetValuePosition(): Determines the position and length of the value for the key.
-Get(): Looks up the value for the given key.
-ReadTo(): Reads the value for the given key to the writer.
+ScanPrefix(): iterates over key/value pairs with a prefix.
+ScanPrefixKeys(): iterates over key/value pairs with a prefix, returning keys only.
 ```

 Write() writes the given key-value pairs to the file with the writer.
 It sorts